orendain/DemeoMods/README.md

 - A NEW Energy Potion loot card that has mysterious effects on the entire party...
 - The same type of enemy can have different health AND attack damage
 - Enemy spawns will be a mix of all existing adventures with NO respawns
+- Thorns debuff also does 2 damage per turn
 - Hunter's Mark, Invisibility Potions, and Adamant Potions only last 2 for rounds instead of 3
 - Strength, Swiftness, and Magic stats can be increased up to 5 times with potions instead of 3
 - Pets always focus on Hunter's Marked targets
 - Each floor's map will be from a different adventure
 - Number of chests/stands/fountains/traders per floor changed based on the adventure selected
 - Card energy (mana) gained from attacks reduced by 25%
+- Card energy (mana) gained from recycling cards increased by 25%
 - Healing Potion heals for 5, Water Bottle heals for 2, and Rejuvenation/Fountains heal for 8
 - Reviving a player by any means removes Stunned and Frozen effects
 - Player summons have detrimental effects on enemies who hit them